The College Academic Program

 - Explicitly address the nature of the scientific method;

 - Give students direct experience in the gathering and analysis of scientific data;

 - Introduce the foundations and principles of scientific knowledge;

 - At least one of the two units must involve significant laboratory or field experience.

 Colorado College believes that learning a language gives any student an important intellectual experience of cultural difference.
 A student may learn about other cultures in a variety of ways, but we believe interpreting and expressing individual experience and cultural values in another language is necessary for enhanced international and multicultural awareness.
 This requirement reflects the conviction that a liberal education is incomplete when it includes no language study.
 Learning a language other than one’s native tongue is not equivalent simply to acquiring a tool for practical use.
 It is a means to enter fully and directly into the vital perspectives and unique workings of another culture.
 In addition, language study helps students understand grammar, enhances vocabulary, and significantly supports general literacy.

 The language requirement, which may not be fulfilled with adjunct courses, may be fulfilled in two ways:

-- Two units in any of the languages offered at Colorado College, unless the student is approved by the office of disability services for a course substitution based on evidence of a disability that significantly impacts the student’s ability to complete the foreign language requirement;
+- Two units in any of the languages offered at Colorado College, unless the student is approved by the office of accessibility resources for a course substitution based on evidence of a disability that significantly impacts the student’s ability to complete the foreign language requirement;

 - An acceptable language program at any accredited college or university, in any non-English language, equivalent to two units of language at Colorado College, if approved by the registrar’s office.